silnrsi/FDBP/en-US/Font_Naming.md

 While today's OpenType specification still permits inclusion of multiple platform-specific versions of each name, it is no longer necessary to do so, and they only serve to increase the size of the font file with no benefit.

+Based on [this GitHub issue comment], for fonts that have a usable set of PlatformID 3 (Windows) names, **if _any_ PlatformID 1 (macOS) strings are provided then at least four such -- those with NameIDs 1, 2, 3 and 6 -- must be provided for the font to work on some at least some versions of macOS** (though this doesn't appear to be the case as of macOS 10.13.6).

-**We recommend that OpenType fonts do not include in the naming (`name`) table any strings with PlatformID values other than 3 (Windows).** All modern operating systems will use PlatformID 3 name strings when needed.
+**We recommend that OpenType fonts do not include in the naming (`name`) table any strings with PlatformID values other than 3 (Windows)** as all modern operating systems will use naming tables constructed in this way.

 ### About language-specific names

-The naming table allows any given name (e.g., _family name_) may be provided in more than one language.
-However, **every naming (`name`) table entry should be provided in at least the English language.**
+The naming table allows for any given name (e.g., _family name_) to be provided in more than one language.
+However, **every naming (`name`) table entry must be provided in at least the English language.**

 ## References